 The key for this step of the PQ4R method is to not simply “read through,” which is what most people tend to do.
 It’s critical that you read deliberately, making sure you understand what you’re reading.

 After many years of helping people to pass the IBLCE Exam, I’ve seen that a big problem is that people skip over words for which they do not know the definition.
 To pass an exam, it’s critical for you to know your terminology.
-If you’re having trouble with lactation terminology in general, consider using my flashcards.

 4. Reflect (or Respond)